-Wrapped between the Pacific Ocean and the Caribbean Sea, Costa Rica stands for serene waters, jungle-fringed coastline, magical cloud forests – and represents one of the world’s most biodiverse spots.
+Wrapped between the Pacific Ocean and the Caribbean Sea, Costa Rica embodies serene waters, jungle-fringed coastline, magical cloud forests – and one of the world’s most biodiverse spots.

-Ecologically unspoiled, with one-quarter of its wild lands protected by law, the Central American country is all about immersing oneself in its pristine ecosystems.
+Ecologically unspoiled, with one-quarter of its wild lands protected by law, the Central American country is all about immersing oneself in its pristine ecosystem.

-Hummingbirds gracefully hovering between iridescent orchids while scarlet macaws’ roaring merge to magical jungle tunes – this is the very scenery in the Monteverde cloud forest reserve, hiding a myriad of splendid birdlife.
+While hummingbirds gracefully hover between iridescent orchids, and the throaty squawks of scarlet macaws merge into magical jungle tunes – this is the very scenery in the Monteverde Cloud Forest Reserve, hiding a myriad of splendid birdlife.

 The lush network of winding canals in Tortuguero National Park is equally abundant in exotic vegetation and unheralded wildlife.
-Equally impressive are the volcanic central valleys with the iconic cones of Arenal and Poás, waterfalls and hot springs – no wonder the steamy rainforests overtrumped by simmering volcanoes offer a dizzying suite of outdoor adventures, from hiking up brisk high-altitude trails to kayaking down white-water rapids.
+Equally impressive are the volcanic central valleys with the iconic cones of Arenal and Poás, spectacular waterfalls and surrounding hot springs – no wonder the simmering volcanoes overlapping steamy rainforests offer a dizzying suite of outdoor adventures, from hiking up brisk high-altitude trails to kayaking down white-water rapids.

-Spending the afternoon soaking up the sun at one of the picturesque beach stretches, or taking a stroll along the vast tropical coastline, you will soon realize that this rich paradise has truly earned its name.
+Spend the afternoon soaking up the sun at one of the picturesque beach stretches, or take a stroll along the vast tropical coastline, and you will soon realize why this rich paradise has truly earned its name.